 Knee pain is a common problem that affects people of all ages.
 Sometimes it is the result of a knee injury, such as a torn ACL.
 In other cases, medical conditions—like arthritis or gout— can cause severe pain.

-The good news is that minor knee pain often responds well to nonsurgical treatment.
-However, you may need surgery when nonsurgical knee pain treatments fail.
+The good news is that minor pain is often resolved with nonsurgical treatment.
+However, you may need surgery when nonsurgical treatments fail.

-Our MedStar Orthopaedic Institute knee doctors are experts at diagnosing and treating the most common and most complex causes of knee pain.
+At MedStar Orthopaedic Institute, our knee doctors are experts at diagnosing and treating the most common and most complex causes of pain.
 Understanding your pain is an important first step to developing a treatment plan that will be safest and most effective based on your diagnosis.
-That’s why your knee doctor may ask you questions, including:
+That’s why your doctor may ask you questions, including: